chrisjm/neural-network-demo/README.md

   - `Adam Beta1` controls how quickly the first-moment (mean gradient) estimate forgets old information.
   - `Adam Beta2` controls how quickly the second-moment (squared-gradient) estimate forgets old information.
   - `Adam Eps` is a small constant added inside the square root to keep divisions numerically stable.
-- `Step Train` runs a single training step with the current optimizer.
+- `Train Epoch` runs a single training step (one minibatch) with the current optimizer.
 - `Auto Train` toggles continuous training.
-- `Step`, `Loss`, and `Accuracy` display the latest training stats.
+- `Epoch`, `Loss`, and `Accuracy` display the latest training stats ("epoch" here effectively counts training steps).
-- `Auto Max Steps` and `Auto Target Loss` set stopping criteria for auto training.
+- `Auto Max Epochs` sets an optional upper bound on auto training steps; `0` disables the epoch-based limit (default is 500).
+- `Stop on Target Loss` toggles an optional loss-based stopping rule, which uses `Auto Target Loss` as a threshold; a value of `0.0` disables loss-based stopping.
 - **Loss Plot** and **Accuracy Plot** windows track training history over time.

 ### Network diagram